$3000 off saturdays | august 2023

 Wedding Day Timeline Example #3

-Let’s look at another 6-hour wedding reception timeline.
+Let’s look at another six-hour wedding reception timeline.
 In this example, the wedding is taking place during the summer.
 That allows the ceremony start time to begin later in the evening, thanks to the longer daylight.

 • 10:00am—Bride and bridesmaids arrive at KP for hair and makeup